xzhou110/Customer_Insights_from_Amazon_Echo_Reviews/README.md

 # Insights of Amazon Echo Reivews

-Summary: 1-3 page PDF summarizing your project scope, results, and any areas that you tried that didn't work out.
-This document should include the following sections:
-Project design
-Tools
-Data
-Algorithm(s)
-What you'd do differently next time

-I’ll perform topic analysis on customer reviews.
-I am a user of Amazon Echo/Alexa.
-I am interested in learning how many and what major topics I can extract out of customer reviews.
+The project performed a topic analysis on customer reviews for Amazon Echo.
+This is to extact insights regarding what customer care.
 The end goal is to use the insights to help business enhance self-awareness and make better business decisions.
+This can be apply to any general reviews

-### Project Design: I performed
+### Project Design:
+Firstly, reviews were broken down to positive (>3 rating) and negative sentiment (<3 rating)groups based on ratings.
+Performed cluster analysis and topic modeling on positive and negatement sentiment groups

 ### Tools: